s0phr0syn3/algorithms/README.md

 # algorithms
-This repository contains each of the algorithms written for FreeCodeCamp
+This repository contains each of the algorithms written for FreeCodeCamp.
+The algorithms are split into three folders: basicAlgorithms, intermediateAlgorithms, and advancedAlgorithms.
+Each folder corresponds with the associated section in FreeCodeCamp's Front End Development Certification curriculum.

-Reverse a String (reverseString.js)
+# basicAlgorithms
+Where do I belong: arrayInsertIndex.js

+Slasher Flick: arraySlasher.js

+Caesars Cipher: caesarsCipher.js

+Chunky Monkey: chunkedArray.js

+Confirm the Ending: confirmEnding.js

-Factorialize a Number (factorial.js)
+Factorialize a Number: factorial.js

-Check for Palindromes (palindromeCheck.js)
+Falsy Bouncer: falsyBouncer.js

+Return Largest Numbers in Arrays: largestValuesInArray.js

-Find the Longest Word in a String (longestWordLength.js)
+Find the Longest Word in a String: longestWordLength.js

+Mutations: mutation.js

+Check for Palindromes: palindromeCheck.js

+Repeat a String: repeatString.js

+Reverse a String: reverseString.js

+Seek and Destroy: seekAndDestroy.js

-Title Case a Sentence (titleCase.js)
+Title Case a Sentence: titleCase.js

+Truncate a String: truncateString.js

+# intermediateAlgorithms
+(none completed yet)

+# advancedAlgorithms
+(none completed yet)